 The first task was to find the preferred method to remove an unknown 2 pack clear polyurethane coating that was preventing the stone walls from breathing and retaining water.
 In turn, this was causing the coating to become crazed as water was trying to push through in addition to there being an ideal breeding surface for mosses and fungi.
 This was vital for the protection and future proofing of the castle renovation.

-A 3 metre high band from the ground had the coating removed to form a test area.
+Firstly, a 3 metre high band from the ground had the coating removed to form a test area.
 Removal tests were performed using chemical removal, high pressure hot water blasting and grit blasting.
 The final chosen method was a process involving a fine Bengal Garnet abrasive action using a unit at 5 bar low pressure.

 At a rate of 8m2/hour this allowed a quick and effective removal of the coating.
 This returned the stone to its pristine and original appearance.
 The walls retained water immediately started to drain out.